smartergridsolutions/openfmb-device-simulator/README.md

 If you are not sure, create an issue and we'll respond.

-See the developing guide if you want to contribute code.
+See the [contributing guide](CONTRIBUTING.md) if you want to contribute code.